elinekupers/noisepoolPCADenoise/README.md

 ——-——-——-——-——-——- Folder structure ——-——-——-——-——-——-
 —————————————————————————————————————————————————————-

+alternativeAnalysis: (Under construction) Folder with
+		scripts to use alternative analyses, such as
+		ICA, to denoise MEG code.

+exampleAnalysis:   	  Folder with code and possibility
+		to download and store data to run analysis from the paper and make all manuscript figures.

+		Contains:
+		- data:
-Data: Empty folder to store data.
+		Empty folder to store data.
 Example data downloaded by dfdDownloadSampleData will be written here by default.
 		This folder contains a .gitignore file to prevent large data files from being added to the repository.

-Experiments 	: Scripts and functions specific to
-		denoise MEG or EEG data with an on/off steady state stimulus paradigm.
+		- denoise_sample_data:
+		Folder with specific code to denoise data of all subjects for this particular steady state study.
+		- figure_scripts:
+		Functions to make figures 4-12 from the manuscript.
+		- figures:
+		 Folder where figures will be saved in .eps format, if requested.
+		- dfdDownloadSampleData.m: Function to download
+		sample data for all subejcts from the web.

 External 	: General functions from other
 		toolboxes, repositories or researchers

-Figure scripts 	: Scripts to make figures 4-12 from
-		the manuscript.

-Figures		: Folder where figures will be saved
-		in .eps format, if requested.

-Funcs		: Functions that specify how to define
-		the ‘noise’ channel pool, signal of
-		interest, and filtering options.

-Scripts		: Scripts to preload and shape the
-		data before denoising.

 denoisedata.m	: main function to denoise time series.